scy-phy/minicps/README.md

     redir_command_on = "iptables -t nat -A PREROUTING -i %iface -p tcp --dport %port -j REDIRECT --to-port %rport" redir_command_off = "iptables -t nat -D PREROUTING -i %iface -p tcp --dport %port -j REDIRECT --to-port %rport"

+## Logging ##

+The relevant log files are stored in the `logs` dir.

+Each minicps module and its associated testing module is managed by a dedicated `logging` obj, You can tweak the number of backups file that are automatically rotating and their size, through the `constants` module.

+Each `scripts/pox/component` generate a separate logfile that is overwritten each time you run a new `mininet` instance.

 ## Build sphinx docs ##